davepetrov/projects/README.md

 ![](readmeimages/showcase1.gif)

 ## Future plans:
-- Once I have a bit of time on my hands I plan on scratching pygame and having the display in HTML where I used flask to concatonate my program in python with a server.
+- Once I have a bit of time on my hands I plan on scratching pygame and having the display in HTML where I use flask to concatonate my program in python with a server.
 I will use CSS to style the visualizer.
 - Will add the feature of saving maps where the user is able to rerun the map they had saved previously.